Governors ~ Who's who?

-I am Michael James Kelly and I am currently the vice-chair of governors for St Joseph’s.
+I am Michael James Kelly and I became the Chair of governors for St Joseph’s in September 2020 having previously been the vice-chair.
 I was invited to be a foundation governor in September 2013 and have enjoyed being part of the school community since then.
-As I have become more confident on the governing body, I have taken on additional responsibilities and at present I am the link governor for Religious Education and English.
+At present I am the link governor for Health & Safety.

-I am married to Fran (who works at St Joseph’s) and we have three sons who all attend Catholic schools within Plymouth.
+I am married to Fran (who works at St Joseph’s) and we have three sons who all attended Catholic schools within Plymouth.

 I left the Royal Navy in 2015 after 32 years as a Weapons Engineer and am now employed as a Community Rugby Coach for the Royal Navy Rugby Union - a constituent body of the Rugby Football Union.
 I am lucky to be able to combine my great passion of rugby with my job.
 When not on the side of a rugby pitch I enjoy the beach or the moors or a good book.